-So next time you’re taking out the garbage just separate it into this 2 groups:
+So next time you’re taking out the garbage just separate it into these 2 groups:

-Don’t forget water!
-It plays a big part for compost development.
-You’re aiming for a 50/50 of your brown and greens and layer them according to their different sizes.
-If you don’t have space for an outdoor compost pile, you can compost materials indoors using a special type of bin, (you can buy one at a hardware store, gardening supplies store, or make yourself, – let us know if you want a tutorial on that) Remember to manage your pile and keep track of what you throw in.
-A well-managed compost bin wont smell.
+Don’t forget the water!
+It plays a big part in compost development.
+You’re aiming for a 50/50 of your browns and greens and layer them according to their different sizes.
+If you don’t have space for an outdoor compost pile, you can compost materials indoors using a special type of bin, (you can buy one at a hardware store, gardening supplies store, or even make yourself, – let us know if you want a tutorial on that) Remember to manage your pile and keep track of what you throw in.
+A well-managed compost bin won't smell.
 (Repeat this mantra over and over while you’re setting it up).

-Ok, so now you can go back to your regular Netflix binge for 2-5 weeks until or compost is ready! 😀
+Ok, so now you can go back to your regular Netflix binge for 2-5 weeks until our compost is ready! 😀